stephin-thomas/gmail-watcher/README.md

 ```
 ~/.config/gmail_watcher
 ```
+Run `gmail-watcher --help` for more information

-Final binary tested on archlinux
+Final binary tested on fedora